GS2Mesh: Surface Reconstruction from Gaussian Splatting via Novel Stereo Views: Introduction

 \section{Introduction}

-The Gaussian Splatting Model for radiance field rendering (3DGS) \cite{GS} has recently marked a significant leap forward in the realm of novel view rendering.
-By optimizing the distribution, size, color, and transparency of a cloud of Gaussian elements, 3DGS offers a unique way to generate images of complex scenes from new viewing directions.
-However, despite the fact that each Gaussian has a unique location and orientation, a direct reconstruction of surfaces from these models involves significant challenges.
+The Gaussian Splatting Model for radiance field rendering (3DGS) \cite{GS} has recently marked a significant leap forward in the realm of novel view synthesis, surpassing previous neural rendering methods in both speed and accuracy.
+By optimizing the distribution, size, color, and opacity of a cloud of Gaussian elements, and projecting, or splatting them onto virtual cameras, 3DGS is able to generate realistic images of complex scenes from novel viewing directions in real-time.
+However, direct reconstruction of surfaces from 3DGS involves significant challenges.
 The main problem is that the locations of the Gaussian elements in 3D space do not form a geometrically consistent surface, as those are optimized for best matching the input images when projected back onto their image planes.
-Thus, reconstructing a surface based on the Gaussians` centers yields noisy and inaccurate results.
-Current state-of-the-art methods attempt to regularize the 3DGS optimization process by directing the Gaussian elements to geometrically align with the reconstructed surface \cite{SuGaR}.
+Consequently, reconstructing surfaces based on the centers of the Gaussians yields noisy and inaccurate results.
+Current state-of-the-art methods attempt to regularize the 3DGS optimization process by adding additional geometric constraints \cite{SuGaR}, flattening the Gaussian elements, \cite{2DGS}, or extracting the geometry using opacity fields \cite{GOF}, but they still rely on the Guassian locations and form noisy, unrealistic surfaces.

-In this paper, we propose an alternative novel approach for surface reconstruction from 3DGS, which preserves the inherent properties of the model.
-The proposed method leverages the primary goal of 3DGS for which it is optimized -- generating accurate and consistent novel views of a scene.
-Therefore, instead of relying on Gaussian elements for the reconstruction, we directly extract the scene's geometry via novel view rendering.

-The pipeline consists of capturing a scene with 3DGS, and generating pairs of novel stereo-calibrated views.
-We then apply a stereo matching model to extract a depth map from each pair of novel views.
-Lastly, we integrate all the RGB-D data using the Truncated Signed Distance Function (TSDF) algorithm \cite{TSDF}, to create a smooth and geometrically consistent surface.
-Additionally, the proposed framework allows for the reconstruction of a specific object in the scene, by segmenting the object using a combination of segment-anything (SAM) \cite{SAM} masks with the depth map information, for semi-automatic segmentation of objects in 3D.
+We propose an alternative approach for extracting depth from the optimized Gaussian point cloud, which does not rely on the noisy locations of the Gaussians.
+Instead, we take advantage of a powerful geometric regularizer, trained on real-world data - a pre-trained stereo matching model.
+Stereo matching models solve a correspondence problem on stereo-aligned pairs of images, from which accurate depth can be extracted.
+Our main observation is that through 3DGS rendering, we can artificially create stereo-aligned pairs of images corresponding to the original views, feed these pairs into a pre-trained stereo model, and fuse the resulting depths using the Truncated Signed Distance Function (TSDF) algorithm \cite{TSDF}.
+The result is a smooth, geometrically consistent surface, that is extracted from the noisy 3DGS cloud using real-world regularization.